corvofeng/kubemux/docs/en/usage/zellij.md

 ## Install zellij

-Please install zellij first, I still use the `bin`, you may refer to https://zellij.dev/
+Please install zellij first, I still use the `bin`, or refer to https://zellij.dev/

 ```bash
 # Using bin: https://github.com/marcosnils/bin